swarnendubiswas/dotemacs/README.md

 ## TODO

 - Use custom major modes for files by names
-- Check if a Markdown formatter other than Prettier is available
-- Sort files alphabetically with counsel and projectile.
+- Sort files alphabetically with counsel and projectile (use `ivy-sort-functions-alist`).